-These vigorous growers don't appreciate being too pot-bound, and you might find you need to repot as often as annually.
-A sign that they need repotting is foliage that is drooping even after regular watering.
-You can also check to see if the roots are escaping the drainage holes at the bottom of the pot.
+These vigorous growers don't appreciate being too pot-bound, so you might need to repot it annually.
+A sign that they need repotting is drooping foliage after regular watering.
+You can also check to see if the roots are growing from the drainage holes at the bottom of the pot.

 Common Pests and Plant Diseases

-Jade pothos doesn't have any major problems with pests, but if you've been guilty of leaving your plant a little too damp, keep an eye out for mealybugs (which thrive on unhealthy plants in stagnant conditions).
+Jade pothos has no significant problems with pests, but if you've been guilty of leaving your plant a little too damp, keep an eye out for mealybugs (which thrive on unhealthy plants in stagnant conditions).
 Applying a biodegradable soapy water mixture to the leaves can help kill them off and then take care not to leave your plant too wet going forward.

 Common Problems With Jade Pothos

-Jade pothos are low-fuss houseplants, and they don't suffer from many problems.
-However, that doesn't mean you can totally neglect them.
-Getting it wrong in terms of water and lighting can lead to certain (usually easily resolved) problems.
+Jade pothos are low-fuss houseplants and don't suffer many problems.
+However, that doesn't mean you can neglect them.
+Getting it wrong regarding water and lighting can lead to issues, but most are easy to fix.

 Leaves Turning Yellow

-While overwatering is a bigger problem for Jade pothos, prolonged dry spells can result in the edges of the foliage turning brown.
-Rather than letting the soil dry out completely, rewatering after just the top couple of inches are fully dry is better—you don't want to let the rootball dry out completely.
+While overwatering is a bigger problem for jade pothos, prolonged dry spells can result in the edges of the foliage turning brown.
+Rather than letting the soil dry out completely, rewater after the top two inches dries out; however, don't let the rootball dry out completely.

 This plant has a vigorous growth rate and can stretch up to 12 inches per month under the right conditions.
 Watch out for those long vines quickly taking over your wall space.

-Philodendrons are also popular houseplants, and they're often confused with pothos species.
+Philodendrons are also popular houseplants and are often confused with pothos species.
 The easiest way to tell them apart is to look at their foliage.
 The leaves on pothos are thicker and waxier and not as distinctly heart-shaped as the philodendron.